We have a growing trainers network across the UK able to deliver for Christian Safeguarding Services.

 I founded CSS with Sue.
 We combined both our professional knowledge, skills and experiences, with our pastoral work in church, where we had dealt with some situations that needed to be signposted outside of the church.
 We were approached by a number of churches and umbrella organisations to support them with various issues and its just grown from there.

 Family dynamics As above, so married to Paul and our children have all flown the nest 3 live in the UK and one in the States.

 Where in the country are you based?
 Loughborough, Leicestershire

 How long have you been Christian, what were your influencers?
 I have been a Christian for 40 years.
 I was brought up in a christian home where my father was a pastor of two churches in Liverpool.
 I guess my influencers were my parents and our family friends.

-Your role within your church I am a church officer and treasurer, I'm part of the worship leaders team and support Paul in is role as Elder at Grace Church Loughborough
+Your role within your church I am a church officer and treasurer, I'm part of the worship leaders team and support Paul in is role as an Elder at Grace Church Loughborough

 What do you/did in your professional life?
 I am the manager of Children's Social Care Learning & Development team, responsible for our newly qualified social workers development programme.
 I manage the team who deliver all the safeguarding to all our children's workforce.